mattdahl/LoadingViewController/README.md

 Note that the `delegate` parameter is set to `self` - this means that `self` must implement the LoadingViewControllerDelegate protocol.

 That's it!
-The LoadingViewController will now *automatically* handle its own presentation and dismissal.
+Simply instantiating the LoadingViewController means that it will now *automatically* handle its own presentation and dismissal.

 ###Delegate Methods